jack-mil/ER-Simulator/README.md

 2. 45 min
 3. 60 min
 4. 20 min
-- 20% chance time is extended (by how much?)
+- 20% chance time is extended by 5 to 1/2 of base for every patient (failed constitution saving throw)

 If all rooms are full, even rating 4 must wait

+End: How many people (and priority) left in waiting room?
+How many came in?
+Average waiting time?
+Max and Min rooms empty during simulation?

 ## Questions ##
 Can we run faster than 1 second per minute?

-Chance time is extended by how much?
+Output all at end or throughout?
+(Maybe put details to a log file, general updates and final analysis to std.in?)

 # Classes: #

 ## - `Patient`
-- `String name`
+- `String name` (not needed)
 - `int priority`
-- `int waitTime`
+- `int waitTime` (how long they have been waiting)
 - `public Patient()`
   - Create a new patient object with random rating based on given distribution